Quick Stats

 Overview

 The Morton K. and Jane Blaustein Foundation was established in 1988 as part of the Blaustein Philanthropic Group, a constellation of multi-generational family foundations inspired by the charitable legacy of Louis and Henrietta Blaustein.
 The foundation distributed approximately $4.1 million in grants in 2023 across 61 awards.
 The foundation is guided by the principle that people develop and flourish best when they enjoy fundamental civil and political rights and live in a safe and healthy environment.
-In recognition of the ongoing impact of institutionalized racism in the U.S., rising threats of xenophobia worldwide, and the devastating effects of climate change particularly on people of color and low-income communities, the foundation focuses its grantmaking on three interconnected program areas: Climate Justice, Racial Justice, and Immigrant Justice.
+In recognition of the ongoing impact of institutionalised racism in the U.S., rising threats of xenophobia worldwide, and the devastating effects of climate change particularly on people of colour and low-income communities, the foundation focuses its grantmaking on three interconnected programme areas: Climate Justice, Racial Justice, and Immigrant Justice.
 The foundation works primarily in Baltimore City, the Maryland and DC regions, and New York.

 Funding Priorities

-Grant Programs
+Grant Programmes

 The foundation operates with rolling deadlines and reviews proposals as they are received.
 Boards meet independently 2-3 times per year to make funding decisions.